SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

     !!                  ^
     !!                  b:

-The function types of a curried function are grouped right-to-left.
+The function types of a curried function are grouped from right to left.
 For instance, the function type ``Int -> Int -> Int`` is understood as ``Int -> (Int -> Int)``--- that is, a function that takes an ``Int`` and returns another function that takes and return an ``Int``.
 For example, you can rewrite